 Synodically Authorized Lay Ministers, Jerry Lemieux and Pablo Ramirez on either side of transition facilitator, Rev. Newt Kerney.

-Our building is accessible with a ramp and lift, and hearing assistance devices are available to ensure everyone can fully participate in worship.
+Our building is accessible with a ramp and lift.
+Hearing assistance devices are available to ensure everyone can fully participate in worship.

 We are a Reconciling in Christ congregation.
 As Christ welcomed all people, we also desire to welcome without regard to age, race, culture, language, sexual orientation, gender identity, or political views.
 We seek to be united in God's gracious love.